grunzer/Devices-docs/surface/service-guides/surface-service-guides.md

 Follow the link in the table below to access the repair guide for your Surface device.
 Each guide includes detailed instructions for disassembly, reassembly, and repair procedures.

+> [!CAUTION]
+> Review the [Repair Safety Guidelines](surface-repair-safety-guidelines.md#general-safety-precautions) page and [Battery Safety](surface-repair-safety-guidelines.md#Battery-Safety) guidelines in their entirety before proceeding with any repair actions for your device.

 | **Product Category** | **Product Name** |
 |:--:|:--:|
 | *Laptop* |  |